oVirt/ovirt-site/source/feature/instance-types.html.md

 This are only the default values which will be present in the GUI - the user can change them.

+For more details, please consult the [new/edit VM dialog mockups](http://www.ovirt.org/images/9/9e/Instance_type.pdf).

 #### Image

 Will be created from an existing VM using the **Create Image** - similar to the way how the templates are created today.
 Opened question: Do we want them to be stateless in 3.3?